 Rashaida of Sudan

 The Rashaida are a Bedouin people populating either side of the Red Sea, coming from a major tribe in mainland Arabia about 150 years ago.
 They are a nomadic people living in tents made of goatskins.
-They are herdsmen, breeding primarily goats and sheep.
+They are herdsmen, raising primarily goats and sheep.
 Since they are largely illiterate, they memorize in great detail the pedigree of their animals, keeping mental records of their herds over seven or eight preceding generations of the flock.

 A nomadic lifestyle makes it especially difficult to build relationships with people.